chebpy/chebpy/README.rst

-What we've done here is create a numerical representation of the identity function :math:`x \mapsto x` on the interval :math:`[0,10]` and assigned this to a computer variable with name :math:`\texttt{x}`.
-The representation has length 2, meaning that it consists of two degrees of freedom, just as you would expect of a linear function.
+What's happened here is that we've done here is create a numerical representation of the identity function on the interval ``[0,10]`` and assigned this to the computer variable with name ``x``.
+This representation has length 2, meaning that it consists of two degrees of freedom, just as you would expect of a linear function.

-Arbitrary functions of the variable x can now be defined.
-For instance, here is a function :math:`\texttt{f}` that oscillates with two modal frequencies.
+Arbitrary functions of the variable ``x`` can now be defined.
+For instance, here is a function ``f`` that oscillates with two modal frequencies.

 .. code:: python